 Times are changing at a very fast pace.
 Everything is changing.
 Everything has become so dynamic.
-However, our education system over the years has not changed much.
+However, our education system has many flaws and over the years has not changed much.
 It has remained relatively the same but teaching patterns are changing with time and technology.
 In this blog, you will understand everything about project-based learning.

 Schools encourage teachers to experiment with their teaching style and teach students with more innovation.
 Students of the next generation are very smart.
 Hence, they need to be taught with smartness.